onflow/hybrid-custody-scaffold/README.md

     - `contracts/` location for Cadence contracts go in this folder
     - `scripts/` location for Cadence scripts goes here
     - `transactions/` location for Cadence transactions goes in this folder
-- `flow.json` configuration file for your project, you can think of it as package.json, but you don't need to worry, flow dev command will configure it for you
+- `flow.json` configuration file for your project, you can think of it as package.json.
+We'll dig more into this in a bit.

 # 🤔 What is Hybrid Custody?